 2. You’re starting out and need to build credit

 No one is born with credit, but it’s hard to live in our world without it.
 So at some point — often when you are college students or young adults — it’s important to get a credit card.
-It’s not just a convenience for purchases, but a way to build up your credit history.
+It’s not just a convenience for purchases, but also a way to build up your credit history.
 To help with this task, there are cards specifically designed for people with little or no credit history.

 We recommend: Journey Student Rewards from Capital One

-Why it’s good: This card offers people with “average/fair/limited” credit to build a reputation as a responsible credit customer.
+Why it’s good: This card offers people with “average/fair/limited” credit the chance to build a reputation as a responsible credit customer.
 The card gives you 1% cash back on all purchases.
 However, making your monthly payment on time will get you a higher cash-back rate — 1.25% — for that month.
 And there’s no annual fee.

 3. You want to travel, but you’re not collecting rewards